Boron: A Metalloid

 These are the primary uses and production methods.

 Fireworks: This is the most explosive way to use a metalloid.
-Boron is a popular choice when it comes to fireworks and pyrotechnics because of its bright green color.
+Boron is a popular choice for fireworks and pyrotechnics because of its bright green color.
 Borax or boric acid can be mixed with methanol to create a green flame and lit it.

 Cleaning: There is probably some borax or boric acids in your garage or kitchen.
 This famous cleaning agent can be used for pest control and is non-toxic.